-Paper Code: AAUFLT2 Credit- 2
+Paper Code: AAUFLT2/ ASUFLT2

-Unit I: Identify various traits/variables which can be used in racial classification and commenton its relevance.

-Unit II: Review a book/edited volume on Indian social structure such as caste, minimum of five genetic traits
+- Unit I: Identify various traits/variables which can be used in racial classification and commenton its relevance. - Unit II: Review a book/edited volume on Indian social structure such as caste,

 Unit III: Religion, tribe orrural population and give its salient features.